Looking back at Seattle from the ferry to Bainbridge. Credit: JiaYing Grygiel

-The island’s claim to fame is that it’s where pickleball was invented and where Buy Nothing was founded.
+The island’s two claims to fame are that it’s where pickleball was invented and where Buy Nothing was founded.
 It’s also really pretty.
-The village of Winslow is an easy walk from the ferry terminal, and has everything you need for a lovely day with the kids.
+The village of Winslow is an easy walk from the ferry terminal, and has everything you need for a lovely day out with the kids.

 Kids love a ferry ride

-At downtown Seattle's Colman Dock, a new ferry terminal is in the works.
-Signs aboard the ferry claim the building will open this summer, but a crewmember told us it’s more like the end of 2023.
+At downtown Seattle’s Colman Dock, a new ferry terminal is in the works.
+Signs aboard the ferry claim the building will open this summer, but a crewmember told us that the timeline is closer to the end of 2023.
 You know how things go with construction.

-The Seattle-Bainbridge ferry costs $9.45 for walk-on adults, and youth under age 18 are free.
+The Seattle-to-Bainbridge ferry costs $9.45 for walk-on adults, and youths younger than 18 ride free.
 It’s a steal for the killer views of the Seattle skyline alone.

-On board the ferry, we stood on the outdoor deck to watch the cars loading.
-A little boy counted them: “87… 88… 89… .”
-Downtown Seattle slipped away, then 35 minutes later, the ferry approached and docked on Bainbridge.
+On the ferry, my family and I stood on the outdoor deck to watch the cars loading.
+A little boy counted them: “87, 88, 89 ...”
+Downtown Seattle slipped away, and then 35 minutes later, the ferry approached and docked at Bainbridge.

 We looked and looked but did not see any orcas on the way over.
-A crewmember told me, when orcas are spotted, everyone on the boat runs over for a look and you can actually feel the boat lean.
+A crewmember told me that when orcas are spotted, everyone on the boat runs over for a look and you can actually feel the boat lean.

 Where to play

 The playgrounds on Bainbridge are fantastic.
-If you drive on, make sure you hit Fay Bainbridge and Battle Point Park.
-The phenomenal and inclusive Owen's Playground is either a very short drive or a very long walk (1.6 miles) from the ferry terminal.
+If you drive on, make sure you hit Fay Bainbridge Park and Battle Point Park (there’s something really cool here).
+The phenomenal and inclusive Owen’s Playground is either a very short drive or a very long walk (1.6 miles) from the Winslow ferry terminal.

 We started at Bon Bon Candies, where we were greeted with the magical words, “Would you like a sample of our fudge?”
-The fudge is island-made, and it is delicious.
+The fudge is island-made and delicious.

 The kids picked out scones and a window booth at Blackbird Bakery.
-Next stop was the all-important Mora Iced Creamery, where samples are back!
+Our next stop was the all-important Mora Iced Creamery, where samples are back!
 Mora has an entire section of the menu devoted to chocolate flavors.
 These are my kind of people.

 At the end of downtown Winslow, check out Proper Fish, tucked just around the corner on Madison Avenue South.
 It’s a kid-friendly hole-in-the-wall serving up fish and chips on newsprint.

 If you need more fuel, hit up the excellent deli section at Town & Country Market.
-There’s a second-floor dining area with a view of Winslow Way, where you can have a low-key lunch without worrying about kids having to be “good” at a restaurant.
+The second-floor dining area with a view of Winslow Way is the perfect place to have a low-key lunch without worrying about kids having to be “good” at a restaurant.

 Bus it or plan to pay for parking in downtown Seattle in order to walk on the ferry.

-(You can also reach Bainbridge Island on land, via the town of Poulsbo.
+(You can also reach Bainbridge Island by way of the Tacoma Narrows Bridge, heading north toward the town of Poulsbo.
 Winslow is about an hour-and-15-minute drive from Tacoma, but that leaves out the fun of the ferry ride.)

 Walk-on fares (collected westbound only for walk-on passengers):